 Write a brief summary (3-5 short paragraphs) in first person language that provides the reader with an overall picture of who you are and what they should expect to see in the rest of your profile.
 Write about what makes you unique: your strengths, values, experiences, and the things that motivate you.
 Incorporate industry keywords into your statements so that your profile is more likely to show up in search results.

 Include a skills section to outline your specialized qualifications.
-It's not necessary to list every skill you posses.
 Be strategic about including the skills that best highlight your unique skills profile as related to your industry.
 Your skills will be organized in the areas of industry knowledge, tools and technologies, interpersonal skills and "other".

-Enhance your profile by uploading media into the introduction section, the experience section, and/or the education section.
+Enhance your profile by uploading media into the experience section, and/or the education section.
 When appropriate and relevant, incorporating media such as documents, slides, and videos can provide evidence of your skills and make your profile more interesting and dynamic.

 Research and Connect